Guidelines for Overload Petitions

 The overload policies introduced in the fall of 2016 were meant to prevent students from overloading on formal academic courses, while encouraging their growth and development in other areas of undergraduate life.
 For this reason, the initial consideration by the Deans' office in evaluating petitions is not the total number of units, but rather the number of "formal classes," generally understood to be 9 or 12 unit academic courses.

 Requests to take six such courses will require a specific and compelling reason that all the courses need to be taken in a single term.
 The catalog sets "a very high bar for taking 6 full-time classes simultaneously."
 Students are encouraged to consult the Registrar's office in advance of any such petition to discuss the rationale for an overload and possible alternatives.
-A student's demonstrated ability to bear a heavy academic load is itself a reason to take six formal academic courses.
+A student's demonstrated ability to bear a heavy academic load is not itself a reason to take six formal academic courses.

 The Deans' office may take a more favorable view of petitions that involve five (or fewer) formal academic courses, and reach unit totals above 51, through some combination of frontier ("pizza") courses, physical education (PE) courses, student activities (SA) courses, performing and visual arts (PVA) courses, or research units.
 Here, a student's demonstrated ability to manage a demanding academic schedule may be a relevant consideration.

-In accord with the expressed aim "to curb . . . excessive course loads in the freshmen and sophomore years," the Deans' office is not inclined to approve overloads for freshman and sophomores.
-Exceptions may involve freshman required to take Ma 1d, Wr 4 or SA81.
+In accord with the expressed aim "to curb . . . excessive course loads in the freshman and sophomore years," the Deans' office is not inclined to approve overloads for freshmen and sophomores.
+Exceptions may involve freshmen required to take Ma 1d, Wr 4 or SA81.

 The final report of the four-year experience committee indicated that all majors and double majors could be accommodated within the new framework of overload limits.
 If juniors and seniors with a declared second option feel the need to overload, they should seek advice from the Registrar's office about their academic plan.
 The Deans' office will consult with the Registrar when evaluating such overload petitions.